nmattei/cmps6790/_projects/Project2/Project2.md

 Submit this completed notebook which contains your answers as markdown cells to [Canvas](https://tulane.instructure.com/)

-## Grading Rubric
+## Grading Rubric (75 Points)
 Note that code that does not work will not be graded and you will receive a 0 for that section.
 We reserve the right to deduct points for things like general sloppiness of the notebook, poor labels, unlabeled axes, etc.  You should include markdown cells to break up your notebook and **clearly label** the problems and questions below.

 * (5 Points) *Professionalism*: You have used both code comments and markdown cells to professionally and clearly document your work including having a clear and clean notebook; linking to resources and documents; and doing so with code that is reasonable and efficient.
-* (7.5 Points) Part 1: *Wrangling*
+* (10 Points) Part 1: *Wrangling*
-  * (5 Points) Problem 1: You used a single SQL query and display the correct dataset.
+  * (5 Points) Problem 1.1: You used a single SQL query and display the correct dataset.
-  * (2.5 Points) Discussion of how missing data is dealt with is present.
+  * (5 Points) Explanation 1.2: Discussion of how missing data is dealt with is present.
- * (12.5 Points) Part 2: *Exploratory Data Analysis*
+ * (25 Points) Part 2: *Exploratory Data Analysis*
-   * (2.5 Points) Problem 2: You have produced the plot to show the distribution of payrolls across time.
+   * (5 Points) Problem 2.1: You have produced the plot to show the distribution of payrolls across time.
-   * (2.5 Points) Question 1: There is a markdown cell explaining the statements about this plot and the statements are reasonable.
+   * (5 Points) Question 2.2: There is a markdown cell explaining the statements about this plot and the statements are reasonable.
-   * (2.5 Points) Problem 3: A plot exists and is well labeled to support the statements.
+   * (5 Points) Problem 2.3: A plot exists and is well labeled to support the statements.
-   * (2.5 Points) Problem 4: Code is present to discretize the data into 5 time periods.
+   * (5 Points) Problem 2.4: Code is present to discretize the data into 5 time periods.
 Plot is present of winning percentage as a function of mean payroll.
-   * (2.5 Points) Question 2: Markdown cell explains results for Question 2 about trends over time.
+   * (5 Points) Question 2.5: Markdown cell explains results for Question 2.2 about trends over time.
-* (25 Points) Part 3: *Data Transformations*
+* (30 Points) Part 3: *Data Transformations*
-  * (5 Points) Problem 5: Code is present to achieve standardized payroll and is reasonable and correct.
+  * (5 Points) Problem 3.1: Code is present to achieve standardized payroll and is reasonable and correct.
-  * (5 Points) Problem 6: Plots are present that compare the old and new payroll variables.
+  * (5 Points) Problem 3.2: Plots are present that compare the old and new payroll variables.
-  * (2.5 Points) Question 3: Markdown cell addresses differences between Problem 4 and Problem 6.
+  * (5 Points) Question 3.3: Markdown cell addresses differences between Problem 2.4 and Problem 2.6.
   * (5 Points) Problem 7: Plot and regression line are present and code is correct and reasonable.
   * (5 Points) Problem 8: Code and plot are present and correct to measure the spending efficiency.
-  * (2.5 Points) Question 4: Markdown cell is present that discusses the findings, it is reasonable and correct.
+  * (5 Points) Question 4: Markdown cell is present that discusses the findings, it is reasonable and correct.

 | Full    |    Good |  Okay |   Lacking   |   Poor  | No Marks |
 | : ---- :| : ---- :| : ---- :| : ---- :| : ---- :| : ---- : |